-Collect your supplies from where ever you normally get your prescription from or speak to your healthcare professional about arranging a delivery to your home address by a delivery appliance company.
+Collect your supplies from where ever you normally get your prescription from or speak to your healthcare professional about arranging a delivery to your home address.

 Storing your catheter supplies

 Store the catheters, catheter valves or drainage bags in their original packaging.
 Keep them in a dry safe place away from direct heat and sunlight.